trestad/trestad.github.io/_pages/about.md

 - [An Analysis and Mitigation of the Reversal Curse](https://aclanthology.org/2024.emnlp-main.754/).
 Ang Lv et al. *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP'24).*

-- [Mixture-of-Modules: Reinventing Transformers as Dynamic Assemblies of Modules](https://aclanthology.org/2024.emnlp-main.1164/).
-Ang Lv\* and Zhuocheng Gong\* et al. *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP'24).*

 - [Mixture of In-Context Experts Enhance LLMs’ Long Context Awareness](https://openreview.net/forum?id=RcPHbofiCN).
 Ang Lv\*, Hongzhan Lin\*, and Yuhan Chen\* et al. *Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS' 24).*

 - [Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use](https://aclanthology.org/2024.acl-long.601/).
 Ang Lv\* and Yuhan Chen\* et al. *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL'24).*